Number 585 on the top 1000 films of all time is Ang Lee's neo-western romantic drama 'Brokeback Mountain.'

 Jack Twist (Jake Gyllenhaal) and Ennis La Mer (Heath Ledger) are two cowboys working up a mountain.
 After spending one fateful night together, the two fall madly in love.
 They spend the next twenty years seeing each other in secret, while trying to live 'normal' lives with their families and jobs.
 Michelle Williams and Anne Hathaway co-star as Ennis' and Jack's wives respectively.

 At the 78th Academy Awards, Brokeback Mountain controversially lost Best Picture Oscar to Crash.
 Many thought Brokeback Mountain was a highly superior film.
-Having seen bother, I absolutely agree with this sentiment.
+Having seen both, I absolutely agree with this sentiment.
 Whereas Crash was contrived and half-arsed, Brokeback Mountain was wonderfully understated, but also very moving.

 Great romance stories always hinge on the two leads.
 If they didn't have chemistry, the film would have fallen flat.
 But I thought both Ledger and Gyllenhaal were great together.
 They were very believable in the roles of the emotionally conflicted cowboys.
 Both of them are living double lives; trying to maintain their stoic cowboy image, while seeing each other in secret.